Why Animal Agriculture is Not the Leading Cause of Climate Change

-Though agriculture’s contribution to GHG emissions is significant and shouldn't be ignored, it pales in comparison to other sectors.
+Though agriculture’s contribution to greenhouse gas emissions is significant and shouldn't be ignored, it pales in comparison to other sectors.
 And as we have already established, extracting animal agriculture from the EPA’s agriculture figure shows a much lower number indeed.
 This information is very different from the popular belief that livestock – and therefore, our consumption of animal protein – should bear the brunt of the blame for climate change.

 As a result, transportation’s impact was underestimated and thus, livestock’s relative impact overestimated, in an apples-to-oranges comparison.
-Though the committee owned up to its error, the information was already out, and a bell cannot unring.

 Can giving up meat help save the planet?